YUNGU23/Express-Tracking-API-Project/readme.md

 ## Authentication
 To use the Express Tracking API, you need to set up environment variables.
 Here's what you need:

-TRACKINGMORE_API_KEY: Your TrackingMore API key.
+**TRACKINGMORE_API_KEY**: Your TrackingMore API key.
 You can obtain your API key by signing up on the TrackingMore website.
 Please make sure to set these environment variables in your hosting environment or local development environment to ensure the proper functionality of the API.

 ## Endpoints